IGotYouBoo-Crew/T3A2-A/README.md

 Legal jargon and mumbo jumbo lorem ipsum.

 ###  TECH STACK
+IGYB will be a full stack application, developed using the MERN stack:
 - MongoDB
 - Express
+- React
 - Node JS Server
-- React

-Additional languages and frameworks:
-- JavaScript
-- HTML
-- CSS
-- Tailwind

-Deployment and third party services:
+We are also using the Tailwind CSS framework for styling, and Mongoose ODM to help manage the database.

+These frameworks are designed for use with the languages JavaScript, HTML, and CSS.

+For deployment, we will use:
-- Mongo Atlas
+- Mongo Atlas for database hosting
-- Heroku
+- Heroku to deploy the back end, and
-- Netlify
+- Netlify to deploy the front end
-- Amazon S3

 <br>